shelbyedmonds/artsy/README.md

    * (5 points) The <code>doVerticalStripes</code> method is implemented correctly.
    * (5 points) The <code>getMinDimension</code> method is implemented correctly.

    __Note:__ The actual grading rubric will involve testing each of the items above in discrete parts so that partial credit can be earned.

-#### (60 points) Implement a graphical user interface in Swing that resembles and functions like the one described in the "User Interface" section of this document.
-The entry point to your program must be in the <code>main</code> method of the <code>cs1302.p2.Driver</code> class.
+#### (60 points) Implement a graphical user interface in Swing that resembles and
+functions like the one described in the "User Interface" section of this document.

    * (20 points) The menu bar works as described in this document.
    * (20 points) The tool bar works as described in this document.
    * (20 points) The image panels work as described in this document.

+   __Note:__ The entry point to your program must be in <code>cs1302.p2.Driver</code> class.
+   All that means is that the <code>cs1302.p2.Driver</code> class is used to run your program.
+However, some code has been written in that class to help make your code more thread-safe.
+Instead of creating and displaying your GUI in the
+   <code>main</code> method, you should do it in the <code>createAndShowGUI</code>
+   method.

    __Note:__ Your program should create a single instance of your <code>MyArtsy</code> class.
    You should pass around this object as an <code>Artsy</code> object (relying on subsumption and polymorphism) so that your code can potentially use another developer's <code>Artsy</code> implementation.
+This is noted in the
+   <code>createAndShowGUI</code> method in the <code>Driver</code> class.

    __Note:__ Your program should not crash.
 Exceptions and errors should be handled so that the user experience is not hindered.
 If an error or exception cannot be handled, a user should first be notified of error, then the program t